Joe Fleming

-Joe Fleming (born December 5, 1971) is a former Canadian Football League defensive end.
+Joe Fleming (born December 5, 1971) is an American former professional football defensive end who played in the Canadian Football League (CFL).
 Over his ten years in the CFL he played for three teams and did not play during the 2002 CFL season.

 Fleming announced his retirement prior to the 2006 CFL football season.

-High School Years
+Early life

 Fleming attended Xaverian Brothers High School in Westwood, Massachusetts, and was a star in both football and hockey, along with being a top student.
 In football, he was a Boston Globe and a Quincy Patriot Ledger All-Scholastic Choice while playing at the University of New Hampshire.
 In ice hockey he was selected in the twelfth round of the 1990 NHL Entry Draft by the St. Louis Blues.